Zhangwenyao1/Hybrid-depth/README.md

   --use_depth_text_align \
   --n_depth_text_tokens 256
 ```

-**Checkpoint for paper results**: Weights that reproduce the results in the paper are available at [Hugging Face](https://huggingface.co/WenyaoZhang/Hybrid-depth/tree/main).
-Download the checkpoint folder and set `--load_weights_folder` to its path.

 **`--eval_split`** selects which test set to use.
 Default is **`eigen`** if omitted.
 Common options:
 - **`eigen`** (default) — standard Eigen test set.